 Belmar Back Bay at Maclearie Park: This is a beginner friendly dive with a max depth of 15-20 ft.
 However, even the more advanced folks will enjoy this dive and also find plenty of to photograph with all the interesting marine life during this time of year.

 Shark River Inlet: Though only up to 30 ft deep, this is a more advanced dive due to the currents, boat traffic, and fishing entanglements along with a more difficult entry across slippery rocks.
-This dive will be led by a DM.

-The local dive shop, Divers Two is less than one mile away so it's easy to pick up your tanks and/or any equipment from them.
+The local dive shop, Divers Two is less than 1 mile away so it's easy to pick up your tanks and/or any equipment from them.
 Note: A dive flag on a float (a $10 rental) is required for every diver.

 Note: The NYC Sea Gypsies do not vet divers; we are not in a position to decide about the suitability of any dive for any diver.
 It is your responsibility to decide whether you have the training and experience for any particular dive.